SpongePowered/SpongeDocs/source/plugin/blocks/tileentities.rst

     }

-After performing this cast, the methods provided by the particular interface can be accessed (in this example the ``ejectRecord()`` method).
-For detailed information about ``TileEntity`` subtypes and their respective methods refer to the ``org.spongepowered.api.block.tileentity`` package and its subpackages in the API docs.
+After performing this cast, the methods provided by the particular interface can be accessed (in this example the :javadoc:`org.spongepowered.api.block.tileentity.Jukebox#ejectRecord()` method).
+For detailed information about ``TileEntity`` subtypes and their respective methods refer to the ``org.spongepowered.api.block.tileentity`` package and its subpackages in the API.

 Accessing and Modifying a Tile Entity's Data
 ============================================

-Similar to block states, the data stored in a tile entity is accessed using a ``DataManipulator``.
+Similar to block states, the data stored in a tile entity is accessed using a :javadoc:`org.spongepowered.api.data.manipulator.DataManipulator`.
 Since the kind of a data is fully described by the ``DataManipulator`` used, all data manipulation can be done with the ``TileEntity`` interface itself and does not require a cast.

 The following example contains two methods to alter the data of a sign.
 The first method reads (if possible) the first line, the second attempts to set it and returns the boolean value indicating its success.